|David Alexander Ramsay

 Olivia graduated from the University of Bristol in July 2018 with a Physics MSci degree.
 Her research background is in condensed matter physics, and she carried out an internship with the Correlated Electron Systems group in Bristol studying Uranium and Iron thin film bilayer systems.
 For her final year research project, she worked with the same group to investigate the magnetic and transport properties of Uranium and Iron alloy thin films with a view to characterising novel magnetic U-Fe interface affects.
 Olivia does not yet have an assigned PhD project, but is broadly interested in sustainability and solid-state physics.

 Samia graduated from the University of Manchester with a BSc Honors degree in Chemistry.
 She then moved to Imperial College London and completed an MRes in Catalysis: Chemistry and Engineering.
-During this time, she was part of the Petit group: Multifunctional Nanomaterials.
+During this time, she was part of the Petit group, Multifunctional Nanomaterials.
 Her final year project was in collaboration with the start-up company Zero Emissions Livestock Project, where she worked to reduce methane emissions generated from our livestock, by utilizing the adsorption mechanism of the well-known porous materials metal-organic frameworks.
-Having always been interested in electrochemistry and its role in sustainability Samia has begun her PhD at UCL in the Chemical Engineering department.
+Samia has now begun a PhD in the Electrical Innovation Lab under the supervision of Thomas Miller, Chris Howard and Magda Tritirici.
+She is now working on understanding the cycling and degradation mechanisms in anode materials for Na ion batteries using in-situ and in-operando microscopy and spectroscopy.